 Prerequisites: Credit or registration for 3 hours of Anthropology, Psychology, Sociology, Educational Psychology 304, or Social Science 302D or 302E

-Note on Priority: This program is designed for students pursuing the Global Management Certificate (both BBA and non-business majors) as well as regular BBA students.
-There are limited spots available for non-business majors not pursuing the certificate.
+Note on Priority: This program is designed for students pursuing the Global Management Minor (both BBA and non-business majors) as well as regular BBA students.
+There are limited spots available for non-business majors not pursuing the minor.

 CBHP students: Please note that you cannot obtain honors credit for this program.
 Explore Entrepreneurship in Barecelona May Term Program, Marketing in Berlin May Term Program, CBHP Management in Copenhagen, and Business Law in Edinburgh for honors credit.